 It is important to observe your baby’s limbs during the kneecap development process.
 There is a chance for them to develop one or more of the problems mentioned below.

-- Bipartite patella: This is a condition wherein the bone centers within the cartilage do not fuse, leading to a two-part kneecap.
+- Bipartite patella: It means patella with two parts.
+It is a condition wherein the bone centers within the cartilage do not fuse, leading to a two-part kneecap.
 It is usually asymptomatic and might get carried to adolescence.
 However, babies might occasionally experience pain when subjected to direct trauma, overuse, or strenuous activity.

 The condition can be managed by restricting strenuous activities, administering nonsteroidal anti-inflammatory drugs, etc. If these fail to relieve the pain, surgery might be required (5).